 Course Activities Prepare Trainees To Be Confident And Competent

 Learning will include:

-- Leadership Skills so trainees can conduct themselves technically and personally in the oil and gas industry with success.
+- Leadership Skills so trainees can conduct themselves technically and personally in the industry with success.
 This is a key to preparing trainees for long term employment by understanding how to be a great team member, how to listen to build trust, how to get your point across clearly and confidently, how to deal with change, how to handle unsafe conditions in the workplace, how to influence team members to think “Safety First”.

 - Technical Skills including: Emergency Response, Legislative Awareness – OH & S Manuals, Hazard Assessments, Incident Management, Safety Meetings-organization, Short Service Employee Monitoring.
 There will be Field trips to actual work sites, such as, drilling rigs, service rigs, construction sites, pipelines, plants and lease construction, etc.